Fr0stbyteR/squig/README.md

 To run the project, you need to start the server firstly.
 Make sure you have [NodeJS](https://nodejs.org/) installed.

-Open Terminal, use `cd` command to switch path to the `dist` folder under the project folder, then execute
+Open Terminal, use `cd` command to switch path to project folder, then execute
 ```
+npm install --only=prod
+cd dist
 node server.js
 ```
 Now a web page server is running and listening to port 1080,